 Pages, entities, and actions each have their own visual treatment — different icons, colors, and metadata display.
 Users instantly recognize what they're looking at before clicking.
 No more guessing whether a result is a dashboard, a service, or a settings page.

 Scope results to Dashboards, Monitors, Logs, APM, Incidents, and 15+ other product areas with one click.
-Or press Ctrl+Cmd+K to auto-filter based on your current page — if you're in Logs, Cmd+K opens pre-filtered to Logs.
-The filter pattern users expected from VSCode, now in Datadog.
+The shortcut Ctrl+Cmd+K auto-filters based on your current page — open it in Logs, get Logs results.
+The behavior power users already expected from tools like VSCode, applied to the breadth of Datadog's surface area.

 "Create New Dashboard," "Declare Incident," "Create New Notebook" — actions appear contextually based on your current product area.
 Cmd+K stops being just a way to find things and becomes a way to do things.
 From navigator to command palette.